autoreduction/queue-processor/scripts/manual_operations/README.md

 $ python manual_remove.py WISH 40421
 ```

+Then enter the run version(s) that you want to remove.
+To remove multiple run versions you need to
+input a comma separated list or a range of versions.
+E.g. `0, 1, 2` or `0 - 2`.

 *Note: Whilst runs are removed from the database, the reduce data will still remain on CEPH*